 THE WORLD’S VALUES

 Verse 24 tells us that when the other ten disciples heard what James, John and their mother had done, they became indignant.
-Their indignation was not from a sense of concern for what Jesus would be facing nor from the impropriety of James and John’s request.
-As demonstrated by their continued bickering, which continued even to the night of the Last Supper.
-They were indignant that James and John were trying to gain a higher position over them through their kinship to Jesus.
+Their indignation was not from a sense of concern for what Jesus would be facing nor from the impropriety of James & John’s request.
+As demonstrated by their continued bickering which continued even to the night of the Last Supper, they were indignant that James and John were trying to gain a higher position over them through their kinship to Jesus.
 All of them were still infected with the world’s values, and the world values positions of prominence and power.

 The disciples wanted to be great in God’s kingdom, but they thought of it in terms of worldly standards.
 Jesus takes this opportunity to teach them how to be truly great.